matrixji/annb/README.md

 annb-test
 ```

-If will produce a result like this:
+It will produce a result like this:

 ```plain
 ❯ annb-test